Hajiyevrehman/AutoML/README.md

    ```

 2. **Place your raw data** in `data/raw/data.csv`
-   - Ensure the dataset contains a column `Survived` (or a final column that will be renamed to `Survived`).
+   - Ensure the dataset contains a column `Survived`(or a final column that will be renamed to `Survived`).
+For your data just change name of your target with `Survived`.

 3. **Run the main script**:
    ```bash